 \subsection{Backgrounds}

-The dominant backgrounds of \PD are featured by \AN and cosmic muon since the deposited energy of \PD events are usually larger than 100 MeV.
-The cosmic muon comes from the interaction of cosmic ray and the atmosphere.
-The produced cosmic muon usually takes very high energy and produce obvious Cerenkov light when passing through the water pool outside JUNO CD.
+The dominant backgrounds of \PD are caused by \AN and cosmic muon since the deposited energy of \PD events are usually larger than 100~MeV.
+The cosmic muons come from the interaction of cosmic rays and the atmosphere.
+The produced cosmic muons usually have a very high energy and produce obvious Cherenkov light when passing through the water pool outside JUNO CD.
 With the VETO system, JUNO is expected to discriminate more than 99\% of the cosmic muons.
-The survival cosmic muon usually flips at the corner of the water pool with very low energy deposited and few Cerenkov light produced, and therefore escape from the watch of the VETO system.
-Thus, most VETO survived cosmic muons are supposed leaving no signal in CD and will not be the background of \PD observation.
-For those muons that are VETO survived, entering and leaving signals in CD, the energy deposition processes are mainly caused by the energetic primary muon.
-Consequently, with the visible energy, VETO and volume selection, as well as the expected triple coincidence feature selection, this type of background is supposed to be negligible.
-Therefore, the background mainly discussed in this paper is the \AN.
+The muons not detected by the VETO system usually clip the corner of the water pool with a very low energy deposited and few Cherenkov photons produced, and therefore escape from the watch of the VETO system.
+Thus, most VETO survived cosmic muons leave no signal in the CD and will not be background for \PD observation.
+For those muons that are VETO survived, entering and leaving signals in the CD, the energy deposition processes are mainly caused by the energetic primary muon.
+Consequently, with the visible energy, VETO and volume selection, as well as the expected triple coincidence feature selection, this type of background is considered to be negligible.
+Therefore, the background mainly discussed in this paper is from \AN events.

-According to the detector properties, the expected observed number of \AN events is calculated with the help of the \AN fluxes at the JUNO site \cite{Honda:2015fha}, the neutrino cross sections from the GENIE \cite{GENIE} and the best-fit values of the oscillation parameters in the case of normal hierarchy \cite{PDG}.
+The expected number of observed \AN events is calculated with the help of the \AN fluxes at the JUNO site \cite{Honda:2015fha}, the neutrino cross sections from the GENIE \cite{GENIE} and the best-fit values of the oscillation parameters in the case of the normal hierarchy \cite{PDG}.
 The JUNO LS detector will observe 36k events in ten years.
-We use GENIE in default configuration to generate 160 k \AN events, which corresponds to 44.5 years of JUNO data taking.
-Each \AN event has a weight value, which indicates the occurring possibility of this event for JUNO 200 kton-years exposure considering the neutrino oscillation.
+We use GENIE in its default configuration to generate 160 k \AN events, which corresponds to 44.5 years of JUNO data taking or 890 kton-years exposure mass.
+Each \AN event has a weight value, which indicates the possibility of this event occurring for JUNO's 200 kton-years exposure considering the neutrino oscillation.
 Then, these \AN events are simulated in SNiPER as our sample database.